EliAndrewC/l7r/setting/l7r.md

 Kasai Tsume is **actually** famous, with a well-earned reputation.
 It was used by Doji Tsume to conquer the castle that eventually grew into Kyuden Tsume.
 Doji Tsume later made a pilgrimage to Morning Glory Castle, where the visiting Master of Fire advised him to climb to the peak of Asako Mountain and pray for heaven's strength.

-While meditating at the mountain's highest plateau, a meteor began to descend to the sky directly towards him.
+While meditating at the mountain's highest plateau, a meteor began to descend from the sky directly towards him.
 His first reaction was to think that the Master of Fire had set him up, and was now using his powerful Phoenix magics to assassinate a rival daimyo.
 However, before he began to descend away from the mountaintop in a panic, he stopped and chose instead to turn towards the descending fireball and draw his sword to cleave it in two.

 The blade now carries with it not only the residual patterns from the scorching meteorite, but the essence of fire, and this has only further empowered the sword, especially when on the attack.
 Tsume Retsu held it as he personally led the assault which conquered Toshi Ranbo in 1117, and Kasai Tsume has been used throughout the history of the violent Tsume house in many battles.